antheas/docker_mlflow/README.md

 `.duck-dns.org` from Duck DNS (which can auto-update), no credit card required.
 Place your domain in `MLFLOW_ARTIFACT_URI` and use it when specifying the server in clients.

-[Cloudflare](http://cloudflare.com/) is a good free DNS service that can also proxy the MLflow traffic and shield it with `SSL`.
+[Cloudflare](http://cloudflare.com/) is a good free DNS service if using Freenom.

 ### Firewall
 We will be exposing ports on the host machine.